 The best time to repair a relationship is in the midst of an angry exchange.
 For example, if you notice that you are yelling at your child, getting defensive and threatening punishment, stop your behavior as soon as you can and acknowledge that things are not going well.

 Sometimes this means saying something like “Wow, that was not the right thing to say.
 I’m so sorry.
 I’m feeling very angry right now, and I just don’t know what to do.
 Can we talk about this again in a few minutes when I’ve calmed down?”

 If you are not able to catch yourself during an argument, it’s OK.
 You can still go back to your child after a fight and acknowledge that you made a mistake.
 It’s important here that you take responsibility for your own actions.
 Don’t say “You pushed me and I snapped!”
 Instead, say “I got really riled up and lost control.
 I’m sorry that I said those things to you.”

 Repairing negative interactions between yourself and your child is important during eating disorder recovery.
 A child who has an eating disorder is more sensitive to criticism and may feel especially triggered by parental conflict.
 As parents we cannot promise never to make mistakes while arguing with our children, but that’s OK.

-Repair, it turns out, is very effective at returning a relationship to homeostasis.
+Repair, it turns out, is very effective at returning a relationship to peace and safety.
 Repair efforts also show your child the process of acknowledging that emotions are taking over, and taking action to make things right.
 This can be a very helpful behavior to observe while recovering from an eating disorder.